fung2022/A-blockchain-oriented-approach-for-detecting-cyber-attack-transactions/README.md

 * The labeled cyber-attack transactions: labled_transaction_data.csv.
 * Feature data: feature_data_of_transactions.csv.

-All of these data is available for download throught network disk.
+All of these data are available for download throught network disk.
 URL: https://pan.baidu.com/s/1ZxjtUaYfGOGJEvzy56wS3w password: xd5w

 The codes of comparative experiment are stored in code folder.
 The file named feature_process.py is the execution file corresponding to procedure of feature generation and three sigma process.
 The weighted_extended_isolation_forest.py is the main code of our proposed algorithm mentioned in section 3.
 The files of unsupervised machine learning methods applied in section 4 are weif_train_and_predict.py (The execution code of our proposed algorithm), if_and_eif_train_and_predict.py (The code of two comparative models including isolation forest and extended isolation foreset), and comparative_experiment_of_unspupervised_learning.py ( 9 techniques of comparative models are applied in this file including CBLOF, HBOS, FB, KNN, Average KNN, LOF, OCSVM, DeepSVDD, VAE).
 The file of supervised machine learning methods applied in section 4 is comparative_experiment_of_supervised_learning.py, among which RF, XGBoost, LGBM are applied for the comparision.
 For all of the methods executed in section 4, the labeled_transaction_data.csv and feature_data_of_transactions.csv are required to load before execution.
 In addition, the files of graph convolutional network are also presented in folder of scripts.